Android-for-Python/Android-for-Python-Users/README.md

 Hunk #1 FAILED
 ```

 Usually due to [version pinning](#version-pinning) a compile recipe, the error is due to pinning version that is incompatible with the compile recipe.
 Remove the version pin, or locally modify the recipy.

+## Kivy is too old

+`Exception: The version of Kivy installed on this system is too old.
+(You have 2.1.0, but the application requires 2.2.0)`

+This message comes from KivyMD.

+ - Either use KivyMD==1.0.2

+ - Or install KivyMD's custom Kivy (2.2.0.dev0), this is **not** kivy==master.
+Install instructions are here https://github.com/kivymd/KivyMD#how-to-fix-a-shader-bug-on-an-android-device